Developer Guide

 bring the window to the maximized state.

-There is also a button present in the window, Visit URL
+There is also a button present in the window, Visit URL, which upon

 clicking, takes the User to the UserGuide.
 It opens the UserGuide in the